 One cup of pineapple chunks has 83 calories, 2.3g of fiber, 86% water, and 88% of daily vitamin C value.

-Pomegranates are unconventional foods that you can grab from any grocery stores, but whenever you’re drinking the juice or eating the seeds, you’re getting a blast of vitamins and antioxidants.
+Pomegranates are unconventional foods that you can grab from any grocery store, but whenever you’re drinking the juice or eating the seeds, you’re getting a blast of vitamins and antioxidants.

 Pomegranate is a major source of antioxidants.
 They’re also known to be effective in weight loss since pomegranates reduce fat absorption and protect against cardiovascular disease.